 Below are just some of my experiences of being bullied as a child.
 I want to share these details so that others out there won't have to feel alone.

 - One time I was on my rollerblades (when they were cool) and was using them to skate to a friend's house.
-But, my bully's block was along the way, and I was so scared of passing it because if he saw me, he would stop me.
+But my bully's block was along the way, and I was so scared of passing it because if he saw me, he would stop me.
 Sure enough, when I was skating by he saw me.
-I wasn't that good on them yet, so he and his friends easily caught up with me and stopped me.
-I pleaded with them to let me go, and eventually they did.
+I wasn't that good on skates yet, so he and his friends easily caught up with me and stopped me.
+I pleaded with them to let me go, and eventually, they did.

 - The gum incident, as I like to call it.
-We were again on the bus on the way home (or to school, I forget that part), and one of the bully's friends were chewing gum.
+We were again on the bus on the way home (or to school, I forget that part), and one of the bully's friends was chewing gum.
 They took it upon themselves to slowly throw their gum into my hair.
-Of course it was so small I didn't notice.
+Of course, it was so small I didn't notice.
 At least until my hair was sticking together and it looked horrible.
-Fortunately it didn't need to be cut, I was just able to wash it out.
+Fortunately, it didn't need to be cut, I was just able to wash it out.
 But it was quite humiliating for that to happen to me.

-- One time he was bullying me again on the bus (notice a pattern here?), and I stopped by at a friend's house and called my parents asking them to pick me up.
-I didn't tell them why, just asking to be picked up.
+- One time he was bullying me again on the bus (notice a pattern here?), and I stopped by a friend's house and called my parents asking them to pick me up.
+I didn't tell them why; I just asked to be picked up.
 They said no (I think they knew why) and told me to walk home.
-Sure enough my bully waited for me and berated me until I got past his house.
+Sure enough, my bully waited for me and berated me until I got past his house.
 The bullying was so bad I would purposely miss the bus just so I wouldn't have to be around or deal with him bullying me.
 It would upset my parents to no end that they would have to pick me up, but I was just too scared to ride on the same bus as my bully.

 - Dreams.
 Yes, the bully was even in my dreams and still pops up from time to time.
 That is the effect a bully can have on someone.
 I have nightmares that he does all sorts of horrible things to me.
 When I was a kid, those dreams would be much worse and feel so much more real.
 I would wake up so upset after those nightmares.